This year’s entries include Kaori Oinuma and Jeremiah Lisbo’s first movie together, an acclaimed film starring Daniel Padilla, and more.

 Love At First Stream is set in a world where life has become wildly digital.
-It will center on four people: a streamer, a student, a breadwinner, and a heartthrob.
+It follows Vilma, an up and coming streamer looking for her big break.
+She is helped by Tupe who vlog together.
+And then there’s Megumi, the girl next door who enlists the services of Gino in their quest for internet fame.
 The movie will see each of these characters explore love and friendships online to escape their realities offline.
 Star Cinema’s only entry to the 2021 MMFF is looking to make a lot of noise.
 And that’s for good reason.

 First, it’s directed by blockbuster director Cathy Garcia-Molina.
 Second, it’s the first movie of Kaori Oinuma and Jeremiah Lisbo together.
 Rhys Miguel was originally cast in the movie but he dropped out for personal reasons and was replaced by Jeremiah.
 It also stars up-and-coming actors Daniela Stranner and Anthony Jennings.
 Finally, it’s the first collaboration between kumu and Star Cinema.
 The streaming service will have a heavy influence on the movie.
 This can be seen in the fact that many of its co-stars were chosen from kumu.